Greene County man named director of local PennDOT district

-William L. Kovach, P.E., has been appointed the District Executive for the state Department of Transportation District 12, which covers Fayette, Greene, Washington and Westmoreland counties.
+William L. Kovach, P.E., of Greensboro has been appointed the District Executive for the state Department of Transportation District 12, which covers Greene, Fayette, Washington and Westmoreland counties.

 (0) comments